-Renewable Energy Investment and Loan Balance
+Renewable Energy\ Investment and Loan Balance

-Renewable energy: Solar power, onshore wind power, offshore wind power, biomass,
+\ Renewable energy: Solar power, onshore wind power, offshore wind power, biomass, hydropower, and power grids.

 Rebuilding of energy systems, more advanced transportation networks, creation of attractive communities

 The DBJ Group aims to lead in a financial aspect the growth of the transportation sector and advancement of transportation networks in Japan.
 DBJ will also act as a bridge between Japan's financial market and the global transportation financing market.